Menu

 • Committee members serve a three-year term and may not be reappointed.
 Appointments are structured to allow for staggered terms.

-• Chairs for each committee shall be appointed by the vice president, community operations.
+• Chairs for a committee shall be appointed by the vice president, community operations.
 Chairs will serve one-year terms, with a maximum of three consecutive terms.

 • Task forces may be formed, following the ASSP business planning and task force appointment processes, to execute council workplans.